AdyKalra/awesome-leadership/Awesome-book-summaries.md

     14. Deliver Results
 "Leaders focus on the key inputs for their business and deliver them with the right quality and in a timely fashion.
 Despite setbacks, they rise to the occasion and never settle."

+- Performance based compensation
+Bulk of the compensation is based on long term value, wrong type of compensation can create misalignment
+  - rewarding short term goals at the expense of long term value creation
+  - rewarding the achievemnet of localised milestones
+  - Intentionally push revenue targets/overspend marketing funds/defer expenses/cut back hiring/delay promotions